Members

 Dr Navindhra (Navin) Naidoo

-Navin is the Director of Paramedicine at Western and Deputy Chair of the Australasian Council of Paramedicine Deans.
+Navin is a Senior Lecturer in Paramedicine at Western.
 He is experienced in health service strategic management and professional regulation.
 His interests include critical theory, transformative pedagogy, gender-based violence prevention and evidence-informed decision making that intersects state and civil society interests in emergency care and violence prevention.
 He supervises HDRs in the fields of Paramedicine, social inclusivity, health professions education, emergency and forensic medicine.

 Dr Renu Narchal